Experts agree that obesity is a complex and large-scale issue. While the severity of the problem is clear, answers on what to do about it are less so.

 The ThedaCare Bariatrics program offers two types of weight loss surgery, both of which alter the anatomy of your body to help you lose weight.

-A gastric sleeve resection removes approximately two-thirds of the stomach, taking it from the size of a football to roughly the size of a banana, Dr. Georgen says.
-The procedure leads to weight loss because there’s less capacity for food.
+The procedure removes approximately two-thirds of the stomach, taking it from the size of a football to roughly the size of a banana, Dr. Georgen says.
+It leads to weight loss because there’s less capacity for food.
 It also removes a part of stomach called the fundus, which makes a hormone called ghrelin that makes you want to eat.

 Roux-en-Y gastric bypass is the program’s most common and successful surgery.
 The procedure restricts the size of the stomach by partially bypassing the small intestine.
 It provides the fastest and most complete loss of excess weight and has immediate impact for people with type 2 diabetes and acid reflux, Dr. Georgen says.